Year 3 and 4 Spelling Words: Download Free Word Lists

 1. Objective VS subjective

 Here, the word “round” is being used objectively.
-The earth is spherical, and that is true, no matter what.
-It is a factual, scientific observation, uninfluenced by feelings or personal opinion.
+The Earth is spherical, and that is true, no matter what.
+It is a factual, scientific observation, not influenced by feelings or personal opinion.

 Objective words can give your child’s writing credibility, and are helpful when composing persuasive and informative pieces.
 They are often found in facts and statistics!

-However, if something is subjective, it means it is based on opinion.
-A subjective word is the direct product of someone’s individual thoughts and feelings, so different people will use different subjective words, based on their unique perspectives.
+If something is subjective, it means it is based on opinion.
+A subjective word comes from someone’s individual thoughts and feelings, so different people will use different subjective words, based on their unique perspectives.

 Ultimately, while Year 3 and 4 spelling lists are helpful, they don’t cover everything.
 When the time comes to compose a NAPLAN or HSC imaginative response, knowing how to manipulate subjective words will be crucial.
 Will the protagonist of your child’s story describe their campfire as bright and warm, or blinding and scorching?
 Careful!
 There’s a difference.